 About NatchezFrench colonizer Jean Baptiste le Moyne established Fort Rosalie in 1716 at the site of present-day Natchez (NATCH-ez).
-The town's heyday came in the 19th century, when cotton growing was a leading industry and Natchez was an important river port.
-Fortunes were made, and vast plantations with magnificent houses reflected the prosperity of the period.
-Many of these houses are open to the public during the spring and autumn Natchez Pilgrimage.
+The town's prosperous period came in the 19th century, when cotton was a leading industry and Natchez was an important river port.
+Plantations arose with grand homes; many of these houses are open to the public during the spring and autumn Natchez Pilgrimage.
+Fortunes were made—essentially built with the labor of enslaved African Americans.

-After the Civil War Natchez languished until the discovery of oil and the coming of industry.
-Approximately 500 antebellum houses and other buildings from the golden era survived; most are within an area bounded by Broadway, Washington, Union and High streets.
+After the Civil War, Natchez languished until the discovery of oil and the coming of industry.
+Approximately 500 historic houses and other buildings from the antebellum period survived; most are within an area bounded by Broadway, Washington, Union and High streets.

 Other points of interest include the 1822 Greek Revival Trinity Episcopal Church, 305 S. Commerce St., which has two stained-glass windows by Louis Comfort Tiffany.
 The Federal-style First Presbyterian Church at S. Pearl and State streets was built 1828-29.
 The Gothic Revival St. Mary's Catholic Church, 107 S. Union St., dates from 1841 and was the first cathedral built in Mississippi.
 North of the city via US 61 is the Natchez Trace Parkway .